EqualityAI/Checklist/newMain.md

 [Sign up]() to hear when we release recipes that will tackle adjustments to the model (in processing) and the predictions (post-processing).

 ## Highlighted functions
-We recognize and correct the missing pieces in traditional MLOps:

-* Fairness metrics
-* Bias mitigation methods and strategies
-* Transparency and oversight
-* Updated end-to-end MLOps workflows

 <details>
   <summary><font size="4"> fairness_tree_metric() </font></summary>
   <b>Arguments</b>